Muskulee/RNAT/README.md

 Download, anyhow you know.
 Just get it from this repo.

-In your project terminal, Install the project dependencies by running the command:
+In your project terminal, install the project dependencies by running the command:

 > yarn install

+Then, run the command
+> npx pod-install

 ## How To Change App Name
 In Package.json change the app name: